Gnwin/oop-school-library/README.md

 - go to the project directory `$ cd oop-school-library`
 - switch to branch with `git checkout F/decorate-class`

-- Try these lines of code for testing a decorator:
+- Try these lines of code all together for testing a decorator:

   - `p person = Person.new('maximilianus', 22)`
   - `p person.correct_name`